Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Abstract

 \section{Abstract}

-This work lays the foundation to accurately describe ground-state properties in multimode photonic environments and highlights the importance of the mass renormalization procedure for ab initio quantum electrodynamics simulations.
-We first demonstrate this for free particles, where the energy dispersion is employed to determine the mass of the particles.
-We then show how the multimode photon field influences various ground and excited-state properties of atomic and molecular systems.
-For instance, we observe the enhancement of localization for the atomic system, and the modification of the potential energy surfaces of the molecular dimer due to photon-mediated long-range interactions.
-These phenomena get enhanced under strong light-matter coupling in a cavity environment and become relevant for the emerging field of polaritonic chemistry.
-We conclude by demonstrating how non-trivial ground-state effects due to the multimode field can be accurately captured by approximations that are simple and numerically feasible even for realistic systems.
+In this work we investigate the effects that multi-mode photonic environments, e.g., optical cavities, have on the properties of quantum matter.
+We highlight the importance of the non-perturbative mass renormalization procedure for ab initio quantum electrodynamics simulations and how it connects to common approximations used in polaritonic chemistry and cavity materials engineering.
+We focus on one-dimensional systems which can be solved exactly for large number of photon modes.
+First, we apply mass renormalization to free particles.
+The value of the renormalized mass depends on the details of the photonic environment and on the number of particles.
+We then show how the multi-mode photon field influences various ground- and excited-state properties of atomic and molecular systems.
+For instance, {we observe the enhancement of particle confinement in the binding potential for the atomic system}, and the modification of the potential energy surfaces of the molecular dimer due to photon-mediated long-range interactions.
+We also highlight how these changes compare to the common free-space mass-renormalization approximation employed in electronic structure theory and quantum chemistry.
+Since such phenomena are enhanced under strong light-matter coupling in a cavity environment they will become relevant for the emerging fields of polaritonic chemistry and cavity materials engineering.